-In August of 2006, Mark retired from Indigo and began working at Titles - McMaster University's bookstore, which turned 75 years old the year he joined.
+In August of 2006, Mark's bookselling career took an academic twist as he moved on to become the Book Operations Manager working at Titles - McMaster University's bookstore, which turned 75 years old the year he joined.

 In September of 2006, after 5 wonder years at McMaster and successfully implementing an Espresso Book Machine into the Titles bookstore (under the "Titles on Demand" logo) Mark moved on to new challenges which included consulting work within the book industry, where he also regularly haunted the University of Toronto Bookstore, assisting them with their growing Espresso Book Machine and Print on Demand business.

 In October 2011 Mark followed a passion that began as he toiled in the POD realm and became Director of Self Publishing & Author Relations for Kobo, a global ebook retailer that originated in and still operates its head office out of Toronto, ON Canada.
-He was the driving force behind the create of Kobo Writing Life, a DIY portal for authors and small publishers to get their works published to Kobo's global catalog.
+He was the driving force behind the creation of Kobo Writing Life, a DIY portal for authors and small publishers to get their works published to Kobo's global catalog.

-Mark currently sits on the board of directors for BookNet Canada and is a past-president of Canadian Booksellers Association.
+Mark is a past-president of Canadian Booksellers Association and sat on the board of directors for BookNet Canada from 2008 until 2014.
 As an active member of the book industry (both as a bookseller and writer), Mark continues to speak at conferences, conventions and workshops about books, writing, publishing, the use of Print-on-Demand technology, such as the Espresso Book Machine - McMaster's campus bookstore was the second location in Canada to acquire this technology, and the steady rise of self-publishing.

 Apart from being published in numerous publications (under the name Mark Leslie), as well as having works occasionally appearing on his mother's refrigerator door, (under the name Mark Lefebvre), Mark occasionally writes reviews, conducts interviews and previously edited the non fiction content of Northern Fusion magazine (under the name Mark Leslie Lefebvre).
 When he's not playing around with his three given names, he can usually be found wandering, awestruck through bookstores or libraries.